-For most of the 20th c., the harbour of Tarragona kept its configuration shaped during the last part of the 19th c.
-However, internal changes are conducted especially quays.
-In 1971, due to all infrastructures built inside the harbour, the size of the water body (basin) is of only 175 ha comparing to 213 ha in 1917.
-The Muelle de Levante is built (1927-1931), the last beaches in the inner harbour are replaced by quays (Muelle de Pescadores – 1940-1942), the Dique transversal is transformed into a plateform (Muelle transversal – 1947-1962).
-The only new mole is an internal structure built in the outer harbour (Contradique – 1940-1946).
-Additionally, the lower reach of the Francolí river was translated to the west (ca. 70 m – 1942-1947).
+For most of the 20th c., the harbour of Tarragona kept its configuration of the last part of the 19th c.
+However, internal changes are conducted especially on quays.
+In 1971, due to infrastructures built inside the harbour, the size of the basin is only 175 ha, comparing to 213 ha in 1917.
+The Muelle de Levante is extended (1927-1931), the last beaches in the Inner harbour are replaced by quays (Muelle de Pescadores – 1940-1942), the Dique transversal is transformed into a platform (Muelle transversal – 1947-1962).
+The only new mole is an internal structure built in the Outer harbour (Contradique – 1940-1946).
+Additionally, the lower reach of the Francolí river was translated ca. 70 m to the west (1942-1947).
 Maps and aerial photographs show accumulation of sands at the mouth of the Francolí behind the Dique de Oeste.
-Sediments are routed away from the harbour area but this sedimentation issue remains for sediment inputs in the outer harbour or for flash flood management at the river mouth.
-The dredgings are less frequent, with no dredgings between 1929 and 1944 (Serrano Sánchez, 2018).
+Sediments are routed away from the Inner harbour area, but this sedimentation issue remains for the Outer harbour and for flash flood management at the river mouth.
+Dredging is less frequent, with no dredging at all between 1929 and 1944 (Serrano Sánchez, 2018).

 Major changes affect the harbour in the 1970’s.
-Two long pontoons are built in the bay of Tarragona south of the outer harbour of Tarragona (Pantalá Repsol / de Petroli cru and Pantalá Asesa / Betum Asfáltic).
-In 1974, the inclusion of the pontoons in the harbour waters made the harbour reach ca. 1000 ha.
-This was an increase of 5 times the size in few years.
+Two jetties are built in the bay of Tarragona south of the Outer harbour of Tarragona (Pantalá Repsol / de Petroli cru and Pantalá Asesa / Betum Asfáltic).
+In 1974, the inclusion of both jetties into the harbour waters made the harbour reach ca. 1000 ha.
+This was an increase of 5 times the size in a few years.
 The maximum size of the harbour waters reaches 1025 ha in 1977.
-During the last 50 years, this new harbour waters between the historic harbour and the Pantalá Repsol will be built with new quays and plateforms.
-The historical inner harbour area become a darsena amongst others (Dársena interior).
-The harbour count now at least 5 different darsenas.
-The harbour waters are 979 ha in 1989, 814 ha in 2000 and 737 ha today.
-The Dique de Levante extended gradually towards the Pantalán Repsol during the last 50 years to reach 6 km today (800 m in 1980’s; 1 km in the 2000’s).
+During the last 50 years, this new harbour waters between the historic harbour and the Pantalá Repsol was built with new quays and platforms.
+The historical Inner harbour area became a basin amongst others (Dársena interior).
+The harbour now counted at least 5 different basins.
+The harbour waters were 979 ha in 1989, 814 ha in 2000 and are 737 ha today.
+This reduction of the harbour waters is due to the construction of new port terminals (cars, containers, coal).
+The Dique de Levante was extended gradually towards the Pantalán Repsol during the last 50 years to reach nearly 5 km today.

 This overview of the last 230 years demonstrates that the harbour of Tarragona became quickly in the 19th c. a well-protected harbour using engineering solutions.
-However, the fluvial sediment inputs from the Francolí river is still challenging the harbour maintenance.
+However, the fluvial sediment inputs from the Francolí river are still challenging the harbour maintenance.

 Bathymetric evolution of the harbour and the river mouth of the Francolí

 Bathymetric data are an essential parameter contributing to reconstruct the evolution of a hybrid urban delta through time.
 Figures 1, 6, 7 and 8 allow us to reconstruct the spatial evolution of the bathymetry in the harbour.
-Figure 9 and 10 replace the evolution of the bathymetry in chronological relation to other factors.
-Finally, Figure 10 shows the evolution of the bathymetry using a cross-section.
+Figures 9 and 10 replace the evolution of the bathymetry in chronological relation to other factors.
+Finally, Figure 11 shows the evolution of the bathymetry using a cross-section.